-- Breadth of scope Adopting self-adaptive mechanisms oriented towards specific types of applications can lead to a poor performance of other applications not covered by the mechanism.
-One example of this would be certain schedulers which treat applications as if there were no data dependencies between their tasks or which ignore link bandwidth as a resource; - ii) Monitored metrics The number of metrics monitored by a grid system can limit its ability to make the most adequate scheduling decisions.
-For instance, some systems monitor the available bandwidth but ignore the delay induced by the data transfer; - iii) Forecasting overhead Forecasting the performance based on the measured history of the execution of an application should be possible at all times so that it can be used to trigger changes to improve performance; - iv) Triggering information Information that enables the triggering of resource allocation should include not only performance degradation, but also opportunities for performance enhancement; - v) Reaction complexity Reactions to detected needs for changes in resource allocation vary from partial migration of all tasks to the redefinition of the grid overlay connectivity.
-The overhead of the action taken should not surpass the benefits arising from the change; - vi) Complexity of (re)scheduling Schedulers need to provide a schedule which is as close as possible to the optimal one, in a time frame for which that schedule will still be valid and useful for decreasing the execution time; - vii) Robustness Schedulers need to produce near-optimal solutions, and should consider the uncertainty of application demands and resource availability; - viii) Effectiveness under diverse scenarios A scheduler must be effective for various network and application scenarios.

-4 Brief Description of the Autonomy of Various Grids
+Breadth of scope: Adopting self-adaptive mechanisms oriented toward specific types of applications can lead to poor performance of other applications not covered by the mechanism.
+One example of this would be certain schedulers that treat applications as if there were no data dependencies between their tasks or ignore link bandwidth as a resource.

+Monitored metrics: The number of metrics monitored by a grid system can limit its ability to make the most adequate scheduling decisions.
+For instance, some systems monitor the available bandwidth but ignore the delay induced by data transfer.

+Forecasting overhead: Forecasting the performance based on the measured history of the execution of an application should be possible at all times so that it can be used to trigger changes to improve performance.

+Triggering information: Information that enables the triggering of resource allocation should include not only performance degradation, but also opportunities for performance enhancement.

+Reaction complexity: Reactions to detected needs for changes in resource allocation vary from partial migration of all tasks to the redefinition of the grid overlay connectivity.
+The overhead of the action taken should not surpass the benefits arising from the change.

+Complexity of (re)scheduling: Schedulers need to provide a schedule that is as close as possible to the optimal one, in a timeframe for which that schedule will still be valid and useful for decreasing the execution time.

+Robustness: Schedulers need to produce near-optimal solutions, and should consider the uncertainty of application demands and resource availability.

+Effectiveness under diverse scenarios: A scheduler must be effective for various network and application scenarios.

+A BRIEF DESCRIPTION OF THE AUTONOMY OF VARIOUS GRIDS

 The major characteristics to implement autonomy are described here for seven grid systems.
-All are well known systems, and were chosen since they each implement at least four of the eight self-adaptive characteristics discussed above.
+All are well-known systems, and were chosen since they each implement at least four of the eight self-adaptive characteristics discussed above.